section-engineering-education/engineering-education/content/articles/the-hash-code-function-in-java/index.md

 The hashCode function returns the input value's hashed integer value when called on an instance of the HashCode class.

 > Here are some important ideas to keep in mind:
-- When a program executes, many calls to hashCode will return the very same type of integer value, unless the Object passed into the equals function changes.
+- When a program executes, many calls to hashCode will return the very same type of integer value.
+Unless, the object passed into the equals function changes.
 Within the next implementation, the integer value will not have to be the same.
 - If the equals method determines that two or more entities are equal, then their associated hashes must be as well.
-- As long as the equals method does not agree on the equality of two or more objects, the hashes of those items will be uneven.
+- As long as the `equals` method does not agree on the equality of two or more objects, the hashes of those items will be uneven.
 > To override the `equals` method, we must also override the hash method.
 This is vital to keep in mind.

 ### Using hashCode() in data structures